needle-mirror/com.unity.xr.arfoundation/Documentation~/features/anchors/platform-support.md

 ## Optional features

 The following table lists the optional features of the anchor subsystem.
-Each optional feature is defined by a **Descriptor Property** of the [XRAnchorSubsystemDescriptor](xref:UnityEngine.XR.ARSubsystems.XRAnchorSubsystemDescriptor), which you can check at runtime to determine if a feature is supported.
-The **Description** column lists the optional API that may or may not be implemented on each platform.
+Each optional feature is defined by a **Descriptor Property** of the [XRAnchorSubsystemDescriptor](xref:UnityEngine.XR.ARSubsystems.XRAnchorSubsystemDescriptor), which you can check at runtime to determine whether a feature is supported.
+Refer to [Check for optional feature support](#check-feature-support) for a code example to check whether a feature is supported.

 > [!TIP]
 > Check the API documentation to understand how each API behaves when the provider doesn't support a feature.
-For example, some methods may throw an exception if you call them when the feature isn't supported.
+For example, some properties throw an exception if you try to set the value when the feature isn't supported.

 | Feature | Descriptor Property | Description |
 | :------ | :------------------ | :---------- |